thedhanawada/SFDC-Due-Date-Tracker/README.md

 ## Notes

 - Ensure that the field API names used in the component configuration match those in your Salesforce org, including correct casing.
-- This component assumes that the record page where it's placed provides the `recordId` context.